parttimenerd/jfrtofp/README.md

 JFR to [Firefox Profiler](https://profiler.firefox.com) converter for JDK 11+.

+*This is in alpha state, it does not work with really large JFR files and might still have bugs.*

 It works best with this custom [Firefox Profiler fork](https://github.com/parttimenerd/firefox-profiler/tree/merged) which includes many of our own PRs which are not yet upstream (and might be less stable).